Porto Food: What and Where To Eat in Porto, Portugal by JetSettingFools.com

 Broa de Avintes Portuguese Bread

-One of the best things to eat in Porto (and nearly everywhere in Europe, in our opinion!) is fresh bread.
+One of the best things to eat in Porto (and nearly everywhere in Europe) is fresh bread.
 There is a great variety of Portuguese bread – which is sold in Porto bakeries and offered alongside meals, but often for an extra fee.

 One bread to try in Porto is Broa de Avintes.
 Created in the nearby town of Avintes, the dense bread is made of corn and rye and has a strong, spicy taste.
 Pao de Centeio – another northern Portugal bread – is similar to Broa de Avintes and is just as filling.